Case Study #1

 The SITUATION: A newly appointed COO in a company growing rapidly through Merger and Acquisition had their hands full.
 The growth of the company had become the stuff of legend.
 But in an industry where effective innovation and rapid product development were a given, fundamental problems that threatened to undo past success were looming large.
 The more operations the COO visited the more they were convinced the organization was skating on thin ice with the level of goodwill eroding across their talented workforce.
 Things came to a head when the COO was invited to the SLT of a key business unit.
 Instead of tea and biscuits, the COO was subjected to a blistering attack on why they had not mobilized a key Program vital to the Unit's success.
 The delay had been 4 months.
 The COO had in been in post for 4 weeks!
 This 'venting' went on for most of an hour - in various forms.
 The SLT had found someone to blame for their own inaction.
 And they were in earnest.

-RESPONSE: David worked with the COO to uncover the reality of the situation in that Unit.
+RESPONSE: David worked with the COO to apply the Crisis Adaptability Diagnostic to uncover the reality of the situation in that Unit.
 It turned out that there was a lot of hurt that had festered into resentment due to a clash of goals, cultures, leadership and work styles between the acquired and the acquirer.
-The Unit leadership were not viallians.
-They just need someone to vent on.
+The Unit leadership were not villains.
+They just needed someone to vent on.
 To get their feelings and frustrations out to.
 Someone to listen,.
 And perhaps take action.
-The most valuable actions taken and practices wielded by the COO included Bear Secrets 2, 8,9 and 10 (Embrace Talk, Cherish Dignity, Love Deal-Making and Fuel Significance).
+The most valuable actions taken and practices wielded by the COO included applying findings from Crisis Adaptability Labs 1 Belief (Fuel Calling, Embrace Talk, Clarify Paths) and Lab 3 Energy (Cherish Dignity, Love Deal-Making).

-RESULT: the COO visited that SLT only a few weeks later and deploying selected Bear Secrets as part of their influencing approach in the room.
+RESULT: the COO visited that SLT over the next three months, leveraging the practices from the Crisis Labs.
 The effect was almost magical.
 There was a bit more venting but this time also restorations of Dignity, Significance and a whole new raft of Deal-Making from the COO.
 Many members of that Unit SLT became key allies of, and advocates for, that COO and proved critical to their success in that organization.
+What's more that COO was able to further develop their influencing assets from the Crisis Adaptability Labs for repeatable success in their next role.

 Case Study #6